pieter-degroote/UltimateKEYS-testing/sw-variant-autohotkey/README.md

-# UltimateKEYS - Caps Lock mod
+# UltimateKEYS - SW (Scroll Lock) Variant

-This modification features a 'second Right Alt' (AltGr) key via 'Caps Lock'.
+This modification features the SW (or ‘switched’) variant with the Scroll Lock toggle.

-The classic 'Caps Lock' behavior can be triggered (or toggled) by pressing both Shift keys together.
+This means that when the Scroll Lock is on, the symbols !, @, #, $, %, ^, &, \*, (, ) are directly accessible; the numbers via Shift.

 ## 1. Change "SendMode Input" to "SendMode Event"